Remember,

 The same two spruce today.
 I'm guessing 10 years later.

-Daytime Temps: 20s -60s, Nightime Temps: single digits to upper 30s.
+Daytime Temps: 40s -70s, Nightime Temps: 20s to upper 40s.
 Extremely and unusually warm and dry.
 Windy.
 Virtually no Black Hills precipitation since late November.
 Fire danger is increasing rapidly.
 We seem to be having an early spring!